 SCDI submitted a response in April 2017 to the UK Government's 'Building Our Industrial Strategy' GrRead more...

-BUSINESS EXCELLENCE AWARDS: 7 CATEGORIES OPEN FOR ENTRY!
-Awards Dinner: Friday 8 September 2017 - TRead more...
+BUSINESS EXCELLENCE AWARDS: 7 CATEGORY WINNERS TO BE ANNOUNCED!
+Awards Dinner: Friday 8 September 2Read more...